Cemetery policies are conspicuously posted and readily visible to the public.

 The cemetery will provide temporary plastic containers to the public for displaying floral arrangements.
 Permanent in-ground containers are not authorized.

-Individual flags are not permitted on the graves.
-In lieu of the small individual grave flags, we display the Avenue of Flags, which provides a unique visible tribute to all of our Nation’s veterans.
+In lieu of small individual grave flags, we display the Avenue of Flags, which provides a unique visible tribute to all of our Nation’s veterans.
 Flagpoles will be purchased to extend our Avenue of Flags to include new burial sections.

 Christmas wreaths, grave blankets, and other seasonal adornments may be placed on graves from Dec.
 1 through Jan.
 9. All seasonal adornments, Christmas wreaths, grave blankets, etc., will be removed on Jan.
 10. Grave blankets can be no larger than two feet by three feet.
 Floral items may not be secured to the markers.
 Wreath easels over 18" are not permitted and will be removed.

 Permanent plantings, statues, vigil lights, breakable objects, Christmas trees, balloons, pumpkins, and similar items are not permitted on the graves.
 VA does not permit adornments, which are:

 - Inconsistent with the dignity of the cemetery

 - Considered hazardous to cemetery personnel (beads or wires may become entangled in mowers or other equipment and cause injury)